Corrine Brown: Congressional Accountability Project

-On June 9, 1998, the Congressional Accountability Project voted to conduct a formal inquiry regarding Brown.
+On June 9, 1998, the advocacy group Congressional Accountability Project voted to conduct a formal inquiry regarding Brown.
 The Project called for the U.S. House Committee on Standards of Official Conduct to determine whether Brown had violated House ethics rules.
 One of the complaints was that Brown's adult daughter, Shantrel Brown, had received a luxury automobile as a gift from an agent of a Malian swindler and millionaire named Foutanga Babani Sissoko.
 Sissoko, a friend of Congresswoman Brown, had been imprisoned in Miami after pleading guilty to charges of bribing a customs officer.
 Brown had worked to secure his release, pressuring U.S. Attorney General Janet Reno to deport Sissoko back to his homeland as an alternative to continued incarceration.
 The Project held this violated the House gift rule, but Brown denied she had acted improperly.
 The congressional subcommittee investigating Brown found insufficient evidence to issue a Statement of Alleged Violation, but said she had acted with poor judgment in connection with Sissoko.